venkat-othisamy/Email-spam-detection/README.md

 <li>To increase the Accuracy of the prediction</li>
 <li>Reducing the mis-classification cost</li>

-Wrote codes to visualize ROC curve, Cumulative Response curve and Lift curve as Python doesn't have any inbuilt libraries to visualize them.
+<p>Wrote codes to visualize ROC curve, Cumulative Response curve and Lift curve as Python doesn't have any inbuilt libraries to visualize them.</p>

 Used as many algorithms as possible and optimized the models to see the performace comparision.